-The community of Sellia consists of the settlements Sellia, Plakias and Souda.
-It belongs to one of the larger villages of the municipality with a total of 540 inhabitants according to the census of 2011.
-Sellia itself (316 inhabitants) is a traditional mountain village, which extends over two mountain saddles, situated on the south-east slope of the mountain peak Krioneritis (1,310 m).
-The village’s altitude is about 280m above sea level, overlooking the bay of Plakias (eastern part of the village) and Souda Bay, as well as the island of Gavdos (western part of the village).
-It’s extented over an area of 14 km², 6 km² of which is agricultural land.
-It is bordered to the east by the Kotsifou River, to the west by the line Souda – Finikias – mountains, to the south by the sea (Souda – Plakias) and to the north by the mountain range above the village.
+The local community of Sellia consists of the settlements of Sellia, Plakias and Souda.
+It is one of the larger towns in the community with a total of 540 residents according to the 2011 census.
+Sellia itself (316 inhabitants) is a traditional and lively mountain village, spread over a mountain saddle, on the south-eastern slope of the mountain peak Krioneritis (1,310m), at about 280m altitude, and overlooking the bay of Plakias (eastern part of the village) and the Souda Bay, as well as the island of Gavdos (western part of the village).
+The local area has a total area of 14 km², of which 6 km² is agricultural land.
+It is bounded on the east by the Kotsifou River, on the west by the Souda – Finikia – mountains line, on the south by the sea (Souda – Plakias and on the north by the mountains above the village.

-The village is called Sellia, because it was built on two saddles (from the Greek word η σέλα/the sela = the saddle).
-The Kotsifou Gorge frames the entrance from the north to Sellia.
-It is named after the blackbirds who built their nests in the rocks – the gorge of the blackbirds.
-The traffic connection via the upper part of the gorge was made possible in 1951-53 by the elaborate and difficult construction of the road.
-Previously there was only a donkey’s path.
+The village is called Sellia because it was built on two mountain ridges (from the Greek word η σέλα/the sela = the saddle).
+The Kotsifou Gorge forms the access to Sellia from the north.
+It is named after the blackbirds that built their nests in the rocks – the gorge of the blackbirds.
+The traffic connection through the upper part of the gorge was made possible in 1951-53 by the complex and difficult construction of the road.
+Previously there was only a donkey path.

-Since 1879 Sellia was the administrative seat of the municipality of Finikas, which included all the places on the coast.
+Since 1879, Sellia has been the administrative seat of the municipality of Finikas, which includes all the towns of the coast.
 Many of the mayors came from Sellia.
-With the municipal reform named “Kapodistria” in 1997, Plakias received the administrative seat of the municipality of Finikas, which was essentially maintained with the next administrative reform (“Kallikratis” Act of 2010).
+With the Greek municipal reform called Kapodistria in 1997, Plakias became the administrative seat of the municipality of Finikas, which was also essentially retained with the administrative reform (Kallikratis Law of 2010).

-The most important archaeological stretch is located in the area of Finikias-Souda-Voukelaris, where remains from Roman and Byzantine times have been found.
+The most important archaeological area is in the Finikias-Souda-Voukelaris area, where there are remains from Roman and Byzantine times.

-The founding of the village at the current location is estimated around the year 1,200 AD, when the former settlements (Souda, Voukelaris, Agia Marina, Kampos, Plakias) joined together to protect themselves against attacks by the Corsairs.
+The founding of the village at the current location is estimated around the year 1200 AD, when the settlements lying in the area (Souda, Voukelaris, Agia Marina, Kambos, Plakias) united to protect themselves against attacks by corsairs.

-Only the settlement of Finikias with the monastery of Archangelos Michael, of which only ruins were left until 2016 except for a part that has already been renovated, survived with few residents until the beginning of the 20th century.
-The monks left the monastery in 1900 and ceded the place to the municipality of Sellia.
+Only the settlement of Finikias with the monastery of Archangel Michael, of which only ruins were left until 2016 except for a part that has already been renovated, survived with few residents until the beginning of the 20th century.
+The monks left the monastery in 1900 and left the extensive property to the Municipality of Sellia.
 The last inhabitants of Finikias moved away from there in 1915.
 Today (April 2023) the reconstruction of the monastery is complete and now houses the local history and church museum of Sellia.

 During the Ottoman occupation

-According to the legend, Sellia has never been conquered by the ottomans.
-As well never a turk set foot into the village.
-However, there are also statements that two Turks used to live in the village.
-Further legends are about how they kept the Turks, as well as the Corsairs, off the village.
+According to legend, not only did Sellia never let itself be conquered by the Turks, but no one ever set foot in the village.
+However, there are also statements that two Turks once lived in the village.
+There are other legends about how they kept the Turks, but also the corsairs, away from the village.

-Many Selliani were partisan leaders and active fighters in the western part of the province of Agios Vasilios and in the prefecture of Rethimno during the years of resistance against the Ottoman’s rule during 1821-98.
+Many Selliani were partisan leaders and active fighters in the western part of the province of Agios Vasilios or in the prefecture of Rethimno during the years of resistance against the Ottomans 1821-98.

-Of the many resistance actions during this period, two battles are worth mentioning:
+Of the many resistance actions during this period, two battles deserve special mention:

-At that time the Cretan commission for the change of government was based in Sellia; it was the time shortly before the liberation of Crete from the Ottomans.
-In order to destroy this commission, a Turkish army set off for Sellia coming from Koksare.
-The Commission could be helped to escape in time.
-Likewise in time, the armed village resistance fighters left the village in good time in order to position themselves strategically.
-The village was encircled by the Turks but found empty.
-The following fight taking place above Sellia got support from Preveli and finally from Asia Gonia, Alones, Kali Sikia and other villages.
-It was hard and murderous fight.
-Disorder and chaos could be caused within the Turkish ranks, so they had to retreat under losses.
-This struggle had an influence on the further resistance of Crete against the Ottomans, which then led to real independence in 1898.
+At that time the Cretan Commission for the Change of Government was based in Sellia; it was the period shortly before the liberation of Crete from the Ottomans.
+In order to destroy this commission, a Turkish army set off from Koksare towards Sellia.
+The commission was able to escape in time.
+The armed resistance fighters in the village left the village in good time in order to position themselves strategically.
+The village was found encircled by the Turks but empty.
+The ensuing battle above Sellia, with support from Preveli and eventually Asia Gonia, Alones, Kali Sikia and other villages, was fierce and deadly.
+Disorder and chaos was created in the Turkish ranks, forcing them to retreat with casualties.
+This struggle had an impact on Crete’s further resistance against the Ottomans, which then led to real independence in 1898.

-Sellia has produced many academics over the past 120 years.
-Two of them are to be distinguished due to their high level of recognition in Hellas:
+Sellia has produced many academics over the past 120 years or so.
+Two of them should be highlighted because of their high profil in Greece:

 Christos N. Makris (1880-1912)

-He was a doctor of the Theological School of Athens, studied Byzantine and ecclesiastical history in Munich in 1906 and subsequently became a lecturer in the history of the Church at the University of Athens.
-He had an outstanding academic and university career ahead of him.
-But in disaccord with his disciples, his brothers and his friends, he did not allow himself to be drawn back in 1912 as a patriotic, voluntary fighter in the first Balkan War, where he finally died in November of the same year as leader of his volunteer corps.
-He was the only university lecturer to sacrifice his career to the war
+He was a doctor of the Athens Theological School, studied Byzantine and ecclesiastical history in Munich in 1906 and then became a lecturer in ecclesiastical history at the University of Athens.
+He had an outstanding scientific and university career ahead of him.
+However, despite opposition from his students, confreres and friends, he persisted in 1912 as a patriotic volunteer fighter in the First Balkan War, where he finally died in November of the same year as the leader of his volunteer corps.
+He was the only university teacher who sacrificed his career to the war.

 Georgios I. Kourmoulis (1907-1977)

-Between 1836 and 1842 the Primary School Sellia was founded and operated by the church.
-Shortly after the independence of Crete in 1899 it was operated as a state school with two classes.
-In 1997, together with the other schools in the area, it was transformed to form a six-class school based in Plakias.
-The last building of the former Primary School in Sellia now houses a place for further professional education.
+Between 1836 and 1842 the Sellia primary school was founded and operated by the church.
+This was continued shortly after Crete’s independence in 1899 as a state elementary school with two classes.
+In 1997, together with other schools in the area, it was merged into a six-class school based in Plakias.
+The last building of the former primary school in Sellia now houses a professional training center.

-Assumption Day (Kimisi tis Theotokou – Κοίμηση της Θεοτόκου) as the main church of the village and Agios Georgios (on the Kastelos, next to the cemetery).
+Assumption of Virgin Mary (Kimisi tis Theotokou – Assumption of the Virgin) and Agios Georgios (on the Kastellos, aside the cemetery).